-To apply existing RL methods to the problem of agents with variable attention to more than one critic, we consider the argument for resolving the multiple-critic learning problem.
-For each critic $i$, the corresponding advantage function is $A^{\theta_i}(s_i, a)$ generated from the state value function $V^{i}(s_i, \theta)$, depending on the different scale observations $O$ (express as the state $s$), and the network parameter $\theta$.
-Consistent with existing work, the advantage function is extended from the value function and measures how good the agent's actions are.
+To apply PPO to the problem of agents with variable attention to more than one critic, we consider the argument for resolving the multiple-critic learning problem.
+For each critic $i$, the corresponding advantage function is $A^{\theta_i}(s_i, a)$ generated from the state value function $V^{i}(s_i, \theta)$, depending on the different scale observations $O$ (expressed as the state $s$) and the network parameter $\theta$.
+Consistent with existing work, the advantage function is extended from the value function and measures the value of the agent's actions.

-For multiple critics ($i =2, 3 ..., m$), we work with the argument of the minimum objective function, to find the minimum advantage representing the benefit of choosing a specific action instead of following the current policy.
-The argument of the minimum objective function can be written as,
+For multiple critics (such as two critics representing $i =2$), we work with the argument of the minimum objective function to find the minimum advantage that represents the benefit of choosing a specific action instead of following the current policy.
+The argument of the minimum objective function can be written as follows: